-2 Days Personal Data Protection Act (PDPA) Course
+2 Days Personal Data Protection Act in Singapore (Advanced Workshop)

 The Singapore Personal Data Protection Act (“PDPA”) came into force over two phases, the provisions relating to the Do Not Call regime came into force at the beginning of 2014 and the remaining provisions of the PDPA came into force in the middle of 2014.
 Since then, many organizations are still grappling with the implementation of their compliance program to meet their obligations under the PDPA.
 Now, three years on, it is a good time for your organization to get updated on the latest regulation and compliance requirement within the framework of the advisory guidelines issued by the Personal Data Protection Commission.

 A 2 Day Workshop to help your organization developed an Effective System to ensure Full compliance with the PDPA latest PDPA Requirement

 The objective of this 2-day advanced course is to provide a step by step guide on how you can develop an effective and easy to maintain system within your organization to ensure that your organizational be in Full compliance of the latest Requirement

 Exemptions to PDPA?
 What You Must Know

 While there are certain exemptions to these obligations, it is clear that the organizations have a heavy responsibility particularly in light of the fact that criminal and civil consequences may be the result of one or more breaches of the PDPA.

 Due to the serious potential consequences for breaches of the PDPA, in this 2-day Advanced PDPA workshop, we will be covering a detailed understanding of the critical provisions of the PDPA.It is hoped, thereby, that attendees will be able to ensure that their organizations are PDPA-compliant in all respects.
 Reference will be made to cases involving breaches and alleged breaches of the PDPA.

 An Updated View of the latest PDPA Requirement

 - The data protection provisions